A new counterexample to Nguyen's conjecture on surface fibration: Abstract

 \section{Abstract}

-Suppose $f:S\ra\mathbb{P}^1$ is a surface fibration of genus $g$ with $3$ singular fibers and two of the fibers are semistable.
-In 1998, K. V. Nguyen conjectured in \cite{1} that such kind of fibrations do not exist for $g\ge2$.
-But in 2013, C. Gong, X. Lu, and S.-L. Tan found a counterexample to Nguyen's conjecture for $g=2$ in \cite{2}.
-Note that such kind of fibrations show strong arithmetic properties, and as such the counterexamples are important, but rare in fact.
-In this paper, a new counterexample to Nguyen's conjecture for $g=2$ is constructed.
+Suppose $f:S\ra\PP^1$ is a surface fibration of genus $g$ with $3$ singular fibers.
+If two of the singular fibers are semistable, Nguyen conjectured in \cite{MR1648969} that $f$ does not exist for $g\ge2$.
+However, a counterexample for $g=2$ was discovered by Gong-Lu-Tan in \cite{MR3072164}.
+Note that such kind of surface fibrations admit strong arithmetic properties but are rare in fact, and as such the counterexamples are important.
+In this paper, we construct a new one for $g=2$.

-\hangafter 1 \hangindent 3.375mm $^{\dagger}$ This paper received financial support both from National University Students' Innovation and Entrepreneurship Training Program, \emph{Research on Security of Digital Signature (201710285014Z)}, and National Natural Science Foundation of China, \emph{Research on Surface Fibration with Three Singular Fibers (11401413)}.

-\hangafter 1 \hangindent 3.5mm $^{1}$ Wenyi Cai, the initiator of this research, is a female math-majored undergraduate enrolled in the class of 2019 at Soochow University.

-\hangafter 1 \hangindent 5.5mm $^{1,*}$ Hao Xiao, the main contributor to this paper, is a male math-majored undergraduate enrolled in the class of 2019 at Soochow University.

-\st{Introduction to Surface Fibration}
+\st{Introduction to surface fibration}

-This paper mainly studies the fibration of algebraic surface, that is, $f:S\ra C$ where $S$ is an algebraic surface and $C$ is an algebraic curve.
-If the general fibers of $f$ are curves of genus $g$, then $f$ is said to be a fibration of genus $g$.

-For the convenience in research on surface fibration of some genus, several relative invariants are introduced by mathematicians.
-Let $f:S\ra C$ be a nontrivial fibration of genus $g$, then the relative invariants of $f$ are defined as